 The Wonders of Life pavilion is now an empty space used as a showcase for Epcot’s various festivals.
 Horizons was replaced with Mission: Space in 2003.
 Communicore became Innoventions in 1994, still an exhibition hall reliant on sponsorships.
 However, the number of displays has dwindled severely over the years.
 The East building only features two exhibits, and the West building is now home to character meet and greets.

-Although there have been some major improvements, such as the addition of Soarin’ at The Land and the Test Track renovation, Epcot has largely become a park without a true identity outside of its festivals.
-Big events like the International Food & Wine Festival and the Flower & Garden Festival are running for a strong portion of the year, and these occasions have become the park’s major draw.
+There have been some major improvements, such as the addition of Soarin’ at The Land and the Test Track renovation.
+However, Epcot has largely become a park without a true identity outside of its festivals.
+Events like the International Food & Wine Festival and the Flower & Garden Festival take place for most of the year.
+These popular experiences have become a huge draw for the park.

 The biggest changes for the park are still on the horizon.
 Future changes are planned to make Epcot more ride and character-centric, much like the other Disney World parks.
-Additions such as a Guardians of the Galaxy thrill ride at the former home of Ellen’s Energy Adventure and a Ratatouille ride in the France pavilion, among others, will begin to pop up at the park in the next few years.
+Additions like a Guardians of the Galaxy thrill ride and a Ratatouille ride are part of Epcot’s major multi-year transformation.

-Hollywood Studios opened as MGM on May 1, 1989 and has undergone several changes (including the obvious name change) over the years.
-However, much like Epcot, the park’s biggest transformations are the ones that are still to come.
+Hollywood Studios opened as MGM on May 1, 1989.
+The park has undergone several changes (including the obvious name change) over the years.
+As for the major changes, two large immersive lands have been added to Hollywood Studios in recent years.

-Toy Story Land is schedule to open Summer 2018, which is an 11 acre expansion that will allow guests to explore Andy’s backyard from the perspective of the toys.
-Taking the area formerly dedicated to the Studio Backlot Tour, the makeover includes expanding and relocating Toy Story Midway Mania aas well as the addition of two new attractions.
-Slinky Dog Dash is a family friendly roller coaster that stretches all around the Pixar-inspired section of the park, and the Alien Swirling Saucers is an attraction similar to the Mad Tea Party, where guests are riding inside a toy set that Andy got from Pizza Planet.
+Toy Story Land opened at Hollywood Studios in 2018.
+The 11-acre expansion that allows guests to explore Andy’s backyard from the perspective of the toys.
+Andy’s backyard took over the area formerly dedicated to the Studio Backlot Tour.
+The makeover included expanding and relocating Toy Story Midway Mania as well as the addition of two new attractions.
+Slinky Dog Dash is a family-friendly roller coaster that stretches all around the Pixar-inspired section of the park.
+The Alien Swirling Saucers is a spinning attraction similar to the Mad Tea Party at Magic Kingdom.
+Guest hop into spaceships for a wild ride inside a toy set that Andy got from Pizza Planet.

-While Toy Story Land promises big changes for Hollywood Studios, the upcoming Star Wars: Galaxy’s Edge addition is set to be the largest land expansion in Disney’s history.
-Advancing past the immersive World of Pandora, this 14 acre extension is designed to make the Star Wars movies come to life with familiar characters, locations, and concepts.
+Toy Story Land definitely brought big changes for Hollywood Studios.
+However, Star Wars: Galaxy’s Edge is the largest land expansion in Disney’s history.
+This 14-acre extension brings the Star Wars movies come to life with familiar characters, locations, and concepts.

-Taking over the Streets of America, the land is inspired by the planet’s unknown regions along the outer rim.
-Upon entrance guests will find themselves in an extoic marketplace where aliens, droids and animals are hanging around buying or selling all kinds of merchandise, including items from the galaxy’s black market.
-Once further inside, the land splits into two areas: a Spaceport controlled by the First Order, and an ancient forest that contains a secret Resistance base.
+Taking over the Streets of America, the land is a recreation of the planet’s unknown regions along the outer rim.
+Upon entrance, guests will find themselves in an exotic marketplace.
+Droids and other creatures hang around buying or selling all kinds of merchandise, including items from the galaxy’s black market.
+Further inside, the land splits into two areas.
+One side is a Spaceport controlled by the First Order, and the other is an ancient forest that contains a secret Resistance base.
 This is where the land’s attractions will be found.

-According to Disney insiders, the new Star Wars attractions “will likely harness the very cutting edge of what Imagineering can do.”
-Although there are still only sparse details about what exactly that means, we do know that one of the rides will be a Resistance mission in which riders are responsible for piloting the Millenium Falcon.
+The big ticket ride in Galaxy’s Edge is Rise of the Resistance.
+On this mission, riders are responsible for piloting the Millenium Falcon.
 The other ride will be a Battle Escape dark ride, where the goal is to escape the battle between the Resistance and the First Order.

 Other new additions to the former home of the Lights, Motors, Action Stunt Show and the Honey, I Shrunk the Kids movie set adventure include an “out-of-this-world” dinner theater experience and a Cantina-inspired restaurant whose menu will feature the iconic Blue Milk drink.
 This Star Wars project advances much farther than any of Disney World’s other expansions with the introduction of user customization to the land.
 Depending on a guest’s performance on the attractions, they can earn or lose galactic credits that will determine your status among the locals at the trading outpost and other hang-out spots.

-Animal Kingdom opened on April 22, 1998 as a unique hybrid between theme park and zoo.
-After almost 20 years of being one of Disney World’s milder parks, Animal Kingdom got a major awakening with the opening of the World of Pandora in May 2017.
-The largest addition in the park’s history replaced Camp Minnie-Mickey with a 12 acre recreation of the Valley of Mo’ara designed by Disney Imagineers and James Cameron’s Lightstorm Entertainment.
-With the guidance of James Cameron, Disney was able to create an immersive land that was a much needed improvement to the park.
+Animal Kingdom opened on April 22, 1998, as a unique hybrid between theme park and zoo.
+After almost 20 years, Animal Kingdom got a major awakening with the addition of the World of Pandora in 2017.
+This is the largest addition in the park’s history.
+Camp Minnie-Mickey was replaced with a 12-acre recreation of the Valley of Mo’ara.
+The project was a collaboration between Disney Imagineers and James Cameron’s Lightstorm Entertainment.
+With the guidance of James Cameron, Disney was able to create an immersive land that was a major improvement to the park.

 The highly detailed landscape tells the story of Pandora a generation after the events of the film’s not-yet-released sequel.
-Visitors of the Mo’ara Valley play the part of tourists traveling to Pandora with Alpha Centauri Expeditions to study the ecosystem and learn about repairing and preserving the environment.
-The land is hidden from the rest of the park, so walking among the floating mountains and bioluminescent plants provides an adventure that is completely unrelated to the typical Disney experience.
+Visitors of the Mo’ara Valley play the part of tourists traveling to Pandora with Alpha Centauri Expeditions.
+The group visits to study the ecosystem and learn about repairing and preserving the environment.
+Pandora can not be seen from the rest of the park.
+Walking among the floating mountains and bioluminescent plants provides an adventure that is completely unrelated to the typical Disney experience.

-The extremely advanced technology used to create Pandora further adds to the illusion that you’ve actually traveled to a new world.
-The big ticket attraction in this land is the Flight of Passage, where riders take control of an Avatar using mind projection technology to fly on the back of a wild banshee.
-For a calmer ride guests can try the Na’vi River Journey, a relaxing boat ride through the lush bioluminescent foliage accompanied by music from the sacred Shaman of Songs.
+Pandora’s extremely advanced technology further adds to the illusion that you’ve actually traveled to a new world.
+The big-ticket attraction in this land is the Flight of Passage.
+Riders can take control of an Avatar using mind projection technology to fly on the back of a wild banshee.
+For a calmer ride, guests can try the Na’vi River Journey.
+The relaxing boat ride through lush bioluminescent foliage is accompanied by music from the sacred Shaman of Songs.

 The high-tech elements of Pandora are not limited to the attractions.
-Among the various other souvenirs offered at Windtraders gift shop, visitors can pick up an Avatar action figure made to look like you with facial recognition software.
+At Windtraders gift shop, visitors can pick up a personalized Avatar action figure made with facial recognition software.

 The restaurant located in Pandora was a revolutionary addition as well.
 Satu’li Canteen was the first dining location to feature mobile ordering via the My Disney Experience app.
-In keeping with the immersive design of the area the entire menu is inspired by the bounty of the land of Pandora, made up of grains, fresh vegetables and hearty proteins.
-Adult visitors can try Na’vi inspired cocktails like green beer and margaritas topped with boba at Pongu Pongu.
+In keeping with the immersive design, the entire menu is inspired by the bounty of the land of Pandora.
+Diners can create their own meals made up of grains, fresh vegetables, and hearty proteins.
+Adult visitors can try Na’vi-inspired cocktails like green beer and margaritas topped with boba at Pongu Pongu.

-Plans to continue this already huge expansion are already in the works, including the addition of an elaborate table service dining experience.
+Plans to continue this huge expansion are in the works, including the addition of an elaborate table service dining experience.